By: Raymond J. Kotwicki, MD, MPH, Charles B. West Chief Medical Officer

 Early and consistent evidence-based treatment can help individuals with these diagnoses live meaningful lives, as independently as possible.
-And a healthy lifestyle – proper nutrition, regular exercise, abstinence from alcohol and substances, and access to preventive medical care also play an important role in maintaining overall physical and mental health.
+A healthy lifestyle—proper nutrition, regular exercise, abstinence from alcohol and other substances, and access to preventive medical care—plays an important role in maintaining overall health.

-Just like with most medical diagnoses, individuals who struggle with psychosis may need extra help and support, but they also can participate in and contribute to vibrant communities.
+Just like with most medical diagnoses, individuals who struggle with psychosis may need extra help and support, and they also can participate in and contribute to vibrant communities.

 For more information about residential and day treatment programs for adults with psychosis, please contact our admissions team at 866-504-4966.